 GWP West Africa Executive Secretary Armand Houanye gave a presentation on the perceptions from West Africa on the sustainability of FLI development and the role of institutions and multi-scale approaches.
 He said it is critical to enhance the enabling environment for sustainable and inclusive farmer-led irrigation development.

 "GWP West Africa connects key stakeholders across the water-agriculture–energy-environment sectors, using holistic and multi-scale approaches to position inclusive and sustainable small-scale irrigation as a viable development and climate adaptation pathway," explained Mr. Houanye.

 Watch the video recordings of both webinar sessions:

-The conversation around farmer-led irrigation development will continue, including through a session led by GWP and partners during the online version of Stockholm World Water Week – WWWeek at Home – which takes place 24-28 August.
-More information about this will be available on the GWP website closer to the event.
+The conversation around farmer-led irrigation development continues, including through a session led by GWP and partners during the online version of Stockholm World Water Week – WWWeek at Home – which takes place 24-28 August.
+More information about this event is available here.